 Robert Loss teaches writing and literature at Columbus College of Art and Design.
-Other work about music and comic books has appeared in such publications as The Comics Journal, Ghettoblaster, and Heavy Feather Review, and the International Journal of Comic Art.
-His short fiction has appeared in Filigree and Mayday.
+His critical writing about music and comics has appeared in such publications as The Comics Journal, Ghettoblaster, and Heavy Feather Review, and the International Journal of Comic Art.
+His short fiction has been published in Filigree and Mayday.
 He is currently working on a novel and a book about comics.
 Follow him on Twitter @RobertVLoss or visit www.robertloss.org.

 Monday, February 27 2012

 "Our job is to tell everyday stories about what's happening with people on the ground.
 It's more effective to tell a great story than it is to try to be political."

 The comic industry's great humanist talks about the end of Echo, his new series, Rachel Rising, and ponders ideas such as, "What if you mate the China syndrome with a collider?"

 Sunday, June 6 2010

 Tonight I will go belly-up in some kind of mental cloud, a meandering consideration of what tribute shows are really about, and why Guided by Voices deserves one, and what they were really about -- and that will lead to thoughts about prophecy and nihilism and Ralph Waldo Emerson and postmodernism.

 Greil Marcus on Van Morrison, the yarragh, the blues, the memoir, race, authenticity, imagination, his career and what constitutes 'high stakes' criticism.